Care Home robot recalled for ‘minor adjustments’

 Resident Bertie Penfold, 88, is glad to see the back of the thing. ’He was all right to begin wiv, ‘e was, nice and respectful like, ‘Yes Mr Penfold, ‘Right away Mr Penfold sir’ and all that crap,” he told us.
 “Then some smart arse programmer aged about 10 turns up and changes his internal gubbins and blow me, he turns it into a bleedin’ monster!”

 A spokesman for Deckler Corporation told us: “Our advanced digital support assistants are programmed to follow a strict care regime.
-Geri has returned to our UK service centre for a minor adjustment.”
+Geri has been returned to our UK service centre for a minor adjustment.”
 He also denied emphatically that the robot could possibly have called a resident a ‘dozy old tosser’.